 Forms and information for proposers:

-- Moravian College Human Subjects Policy: This 22-page document lists all the rules informing the functioning of the HSIRB committee.
+- Moravian University Human Subjects Policy: This 22-page document lists all the rules informing the functioning of the HSIRB committee.
 You can refer to this document if you have specific questions about different aspects of the research design and/or committee review process, or if you would like to review core conditions of ethical research design.